-For the 2022-2023 school year, children are admitted on the basis of their birth date and age.
-They must be four years of age by September 1st of the current school year for the four-year-old program and three by September 1st for the three-year-old program.
-We encourage children to be independently toilet trained (no pull-ups & child must be able to independently take care of their own needs.)
+For the 2023 - 2024 school year, children are admitted on the basis of their birth date and age.
+They must be four years of age by September 1st of the current school year for the four-year-old program and three by September 1st for the three year old program.
+Children should be independently toilet trained (no pull-ups & child must be able to independently take care of their own needs.)
 Anchor Bay School District does not exclude any qualified child from its early childhood programs on the basis of disability.